jadecobra/python_tdd_exercises/source/code/code_exception_handling.rst

 ################################################
-How to handle Exceptions: Tests and Solutions
+how to handle Exceptions: tests and solutions
 ################################################

 **********